Race Information & Rules

 The Manchester Road Race may be cancelled in the event of a threatening and/or hazardous occurrence, either natural or manmade.

-The decision to cancel the Race will be made by the Race Director in collaboration with the Manchester Incident Management Team Unified Command.
+The decision to cancel the Race will be made by the Director of Race Day Operations in collaboration with the Manchester Incident Management Team Unified Command.

 Information regarding Race cancellation will be disseminated via all forms of media that can be contacted, including radio and television.